kumbulanit/t-sql/sql trainning/untitled/module 3/Module3_Exercise_Answers.md

         WHEN GETDATE() > proj.PlannedEndDate THEN 'Behind Schedule' WHEN DATEDIFF(DAY, GETDATE(), proj.PlannedEndDate) <= 30 THEN 'Approaching Deadline'
         ELSE 'On Track'
-    END AS [Schedule Performance Status],
+    END AS [Schedule Performance IsActive],

     -- Budget performance with financial terms
     FORMAT(proj.Budget, 'C0') AS [Approved Budget],